Seibell/TikiWallet/README.md

 How can new technologies in digital wallets enable new and trustworthy user experiences?

 ### <a name="motivation"></a>💡 Motivation
-With the advancement of technology, underserved regions or areas have trouble keeping up with the latest trends such as the lack of a stable WiFi connection.
-For financial inclusivity, TikiWallet enables transactions between users with no WiFi connections at all.
+With the advancement of technology, underserved regions or areas have trouble keeping up with the latest trends such as the lack of a stable internet connection.
+For financial inclusivity, TikiWallet enables transactions between users with no internet connections at all.

 ### <a name="target-audience"></a>🧑 Target Audience
 - The general public
-- People with no access to a stable WiFi or mobile data connection on the go
+- People with no access to a stable internet or mobile data connection on the go

 ### <a name="value-proposition"></a>❗ Value Proposition
 TikiWallet partitions your wallet into 2 wallets - online and offline.